 the census of 1813.

 Links to Communities in Argentina Links to the websites of

-the many different immigrant communities in modern Argentina.
+the many different immigrant groups to Argentina.

 European Immigration.
 1880 - 1914 English overview article